top of page

 A man on a ladder uses a power drill to create a wire penetration in the brick wall of a building.

-1. Unlimited Functionality Warranty When you rent, you’re not just leasing equipment—you’re gaining peace of mind.
+When you rent, you’re not just leasing equipment you’re gaining peace of mind.
 Most rental agreements include a full equipment warranty for the duration of the agreement.
 If a camera fails, a door controller malfunctions, or a panel glitches out, it’s replaced at no cost.

-2. Free Upgrades Over Time Technology ages fast.
+Technology ages fast.
 One of the biggest perks of a rental plan is automatic hardware refreshes.
-As your cameras, recorders, or access control systems become outdated, you’ll be eligible for upgraded gear—often at no additional charge—ensuring your system stays modern and effective.
+As your cameras, recorders, or access control systems become outdated, you’ll be eligible for upgraded gear often at no additional charge ensuring your system stays modern and effective.

-3. Cloud Connectivity Most rental systems are cloud-based by default.
+Most rental systems are cloud-based by default.
 This means you get remote access, real-time alerts, off-site backups, and seamless integration with mobile apps.
 No more worrying about hard drive failures or on-site software management.

 Pros and Cons of Renting vs. Owning